PostHog/posthog.com/contents/blog/guardrail-metrics.md

 - [Netflix](https://www.adventuresinwhy.com/pdf/beyond_ab_testing.pdf): sample mismatch ratio, engagement, retention, conversion.

-Other potential guardrail metrics include clickthrough rate, active users, customer lifetime value, and pageviews.

-> **Tip:** To help pick a metric, **i**t is useful to know what secondary metrics you have stopped experiments for in the past.
-These are the organization’s [revealed preference](https://en.wikipedia.org/wiki/Revealed_preference) for guardrail metrics and likely make good choices to formalize.
+To help pick a metric, it's useful to know which secondary metrics have stopped experiments in the past.
+These are your company's [revealed preference](https://en.wikipedia.org/wiki/Revealed_preference) for guardrail metrics and likely make good choices to formalize.

-## Your step-by-step guide to implementing guardrail metrics
+##  Implementing guardrail metrics in PostHog

 Now that you know all about guardrail metrics, it’s time to implement them in your A/B tests.